KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 1. Deploy your custom project and test creating a new instance of process with ID: __YOUR_DEVCENTER_ACCOUNT_KEY__.__YOUR_CUSTOM_SYNC_WORKFLOW_NAME__.

-1. Once you have a new process instance created, advance the workflow to the __Print Packing Slip__ human task and then complete the task.
+1. Once you have a new process instance created, advance the workflow until the __Print Packing Slip__ human task has been completed.

 1. Navigate to the __Menu > Manage > Process Instances__ section of __Business Central__.